-Librarians and Archivists with Palestine invites you to join our annual international reading campaign, One Book, Many Communities held in April 2017, in concurrence with the national Reading Week in Palestine.
-This year’s reading is “Returning to Haifa” by Ghassan Kanafani, a novella that can be found in the collection Palestine’s Children: Returning to Haifa and Other Stories.
+Librarians and Archivists with Palestine invites you to join our annual international reading campaign, One Book, Many Communities held in April and May 2018.
+This year’s book is Code Name: Butterfly by Ahlam Bsharat.

 This project draws inspiration from the “one book, one town” idea, wherein people in local communities come together to read and discuss a common book.
-Librarians and Archivists with Palestine invites readers, librarians, and others to organize gatherings to discuss “Returning to Haifa” by Ghassan Kanafani.
+Librarians and Archivists with Palestine invites readers, librarians, and others to organize gatherings to discuss Code Name: Butterfly by Ahlam Bsharat.
 This campaign is designed to introduce readers to the richness of Palestinian literature, and create a broader awareness and understanding of Palestinian history and the struggle for self-determination.

 Please join us!
 Check out our already confirmed events and if you’re interested in organizing a reading group in your community, please contact us and check back for more information.
 Book groups can be held at a library, university or school, at a local non-profit organization or community center, in your living room, or at a bookstore.
-If you schedule your event for the month of April 2017, you’ll be connected to readers across the globe who will be reading and discussing the book at the same time.
+If you schedule your event for April or May 2018, you’ll be connected to readers across the globe who will be reading and discussing the book at the same time.
 Use your imagination!
 And let us know what you’re planning!

 Librarians and Archivists with Palestine is a network of self-defined librarians, archivists, and information workers in solidarity with the Palestinian struggle for self-determination.
 The hashtag for the campaign is: #lap1book.